Our Canada

 January 5

 Harper tells the CBC that torture is not on Canadians' "radar".
-(The Spin)

 Canadian voters start ICC letter writing campaign re: war crimes investigation.
 (The Spin)